The Tragic Ending of Crown Prince Sado

 Who is Crown Prince Sado?

 Crown Prince Sado was born with the name Lee Sun on February 13, 1735, as King Yeongjo's second son.
-Because his half-brother Crown Prince Hyojang passed away in 1728, he was made heir apparent the year after he was born.
-In 1749, he was made Prince-Regent but in 1762, he was ordered by his father to go into a rice chest where he died.
+Because his half-brother, Crown Prince Hyojang, passed away in 1728, he was made heir apparent the year after he was born.
+In 1749, he was made Prince-Regent, but in 1762, he was ordered by his father to go into a rice chest, where he died.

-When he died, he was posthumously named Crown Prince Sado (which he is commonly known as) but then later given a longer title by his son, King Jeongjo, when he ascended to the throne.
+When he died, he was posthumously named Crown Prince Sado (which he is commonly known as) but was later given a longer title by his son, King Jeongjo, when he ascended to the throne.

 Mental Illness